fbpx

 blue box icon

-What types of mesothelioma claims apply to a wrongful death case?
+What types of mesothelioma claims apply to wrongful death negligence?

-Mesothelioma claims may involve lawsuits or asbestos trust funds, which both apply to wrongful death cases.
-Lawsuits and asbestos trust funds are based on whether the at-fault company is an active defendant or filed for bankruptcy.
+Wrongful death claims may involve mesothelioma lawsuits or asbestos trust funds.
+Lawsuits and asbestos trust funds are based on whether the at-fault company is an active defendant or bankrupt.
 Even after the patient dies, the surviving loved ones deserve compensation from the malicious corporations.

 blue box icon

-Who can file for a mesothelioma wrongful death claim?
+Who can file for a wrongful death claim for mesothelioma?

-The victim’s immediate family members — parents, spouses and children — can file a mesothelioma wrongful death claim in most cases.
-Some states allow family members, life partners or close family friends to file claims if they were financially affected.
-The primary beneficiary in the will can file a wrongful death claim in some states.
+Each state can make its own rules about who can file wrongful death legal claims.
+The victim’s immediate family members — spouses and children — can file a wrongful death claim in every state.
+A few states allow life partners or close family friends to file claims if they are financially affected.
+The people able to file a mesothelioma wrongful death claim may likely be owed compensation for the loss of their loved ones.
+If your loved one died of mesothelioma, a reputable, experienced mesothelioma lawyer will help you file a wrongful death asbestos lawsuit.

 blue box icon